We built the country's largest network of parking sensors to send parking sensors to hell

 We decided to use the MobileNet, since it showed the best ratio between accuracy and performance on our setup.
 We also looked at several other approaches based on “traditional” computer vision features such as HOG features, histograms, etc. in combination with conventional machine learning classifiers like SVMs.
 Although these tests resulted in quite high computational performance due to much simpler model design compared to MobileNet, model accuracy was lower, which may be explained by the usual downsides of standard CV feature descriptions (light invariance, scale invariance).

 Working with hardware was a quite new experience for us, being a pure software company up to this point.
-Although Mathias, our CTO, had worked on designing electronics at his previous job with Volkswagen R&D, our company wasn’t quite ready for a hardware development task — and honestly looking back, it still isn’t today.
+Although Mathias, our former CTO, had worked on designing electronics at his previous job with Volkswagen R&D, our company wasn’t quite ready for a hardware development task — and honestly looking back, it still isn’t today.

 Nonetheless, we needed a functional design which was easy to manufacture and to iterate with the resources we had as a bootstrapped company at this time.